mindtwo/laravel-enumerable/README.md

 ```

 Now you can use Laravel's regular attribute set and fill functions to
 set the attribute value.
-If the value is not configured in th given enum object,
+If the value is not configured in the given enum object,
 an InvalidEnumValueException is thrown.